-Attracting wild birds to your harden is not only hugely enjoyable and very rewarding.
+Attracting wild birds to your garden is not only hugely enjoyable and very rewarding.
 But it also helps with wildlife conversation by helping to reverse the trend of declining populations of once common birds.
-By using the simple information below you will learn more about the most common backyard birds in New Zealand and how to recognise them by their colour, shape and behaviour.
+By using the simple information below you will learn more about the most common backyard birds in New Zealand and how to recognise them by their colour, shape, and behaviour.

-Male Appearance: Adult male sparrows are a chestnut brown colour above, with black streaked on their backs, dark grey crown, greyish brown rump and greyish white underparts.
-Black bib and bill are black in the breeding season, for the rest of the year the bib is smaller and the bill is greyish-pink.
+Male Appearance: Adult male sparrows are a chestnut brown colour above, with black-streaked on their backs, dark grey crown, greyish brown rump, and greyish-white underparts.
+Their bib and bill are black in the breeding season, for the rest of the year the bib is smaller and the bill is greyish-pink.

 Habitat: They are commonly found in towns, farmland, orchards; sometimes edges of native forest.

-Call: The call of the house sparrow is a variety of monotonous unmusical cheeps and chirps.
+Call: The call of the house sparrow is a variety of cheeps and chirps.

 Flight: Blackbirds are naturally strong flyers.

 Behaviour: They can be commonly seen feeding mainly on the ground.
-They are distinctive in their movement as they hop rather than walking.
-But these birds are naturally territorial and are often seen to chase other species, including natives like Tuis.
+They are distinctive in their movement as they hop rather than walk.
+But these birds are naturally territorial and are often seen to chase other species, including natives such as Tuis.

-Habitat: They are a extremely commonly found in gardens, hedges and coniferous forest and area bird you will commonly see around town or in your own backyard.
+Habitat: They are extremely commonly found in gardens, hedges, and coniferous forests and are birds you will commonly see around town or in your own backyard.

 Call: Song a loud clear tuneful warble, mellower than Song Thrush and not as repetitive.
 They also have a distinctive alarm call a persistent sharp ''tchink-tchink'' noise.